onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section outlines the workflow that APPC/SDN-C invokes when
-it receives an action request against an Ansible managed xNF.
+it receives an action request against an Ansible managed VNF or PNF.

  #.
 When APPC/SDN-C receives a request for an action for an
-    Ansible managed xNF, it retrieves the corresponding template (based
+    Ansible managed VNF or PNF, it retrieves the corresponding template (based
-    on **action** and **xNF Type**) from its database and sets necessary
+    on **action** and **VNF or PNF Type**) from its database and sets necessary
     values (such as an Id, NodeList, and EnvParameters) from either
     information either in the request or data obtained from other sources,
     inventory database, is an example of such sources.